 The Company recorded the purchase of Spectra Linear using the acquisition method of accounting and accordingly, recognized the assets acquired and liabilities assumed at their fair values as of the date of the acquisition.
 The results of Spectra Linear's operations are included in the Company's consolidated results of operations beginning with the date of the acquisition.
-Revenues and earnings from this acquisition and pro forma financial information have not been presented because the results of Spectra Linear's operations were not material.
+Pro forma information related to this acquisition has not been presented because it would not be materially different from amounts reported.
 Acquisition-related costs were not significant.

 The Company believes that the acquisition adds a broad family of timing ICs that will enable it to accelerate penetration in high-volume applications, while further scaling the Company's engineering team.
 These factors contributed to a purchase price that was in excess of the fair value of the net assets acquired and, as a result, the Company recorded goodwill.
-The goodwill was allocated to the Company's operating segment and is not deductible for tax purposes.
+The goodwill is not deductible for tax purposes.
 The purchase price was allocated as follows (in thousands):

 Amount Weighted-Average Amortization Period (Years)

-Intangible assets: (====)
+Intangible assets:

-Core and developed technology \$ 16,560 9.6
+Core and developed technology \$ 16,560 10

-Customer relationships 1,400 10.0
+Customer relationships 1,400 10

 17,960

 Accounts receivable 1,759

 Inventories 1,199

 Other current assets 1,658

 Goodwill 4,097

 Deferred tax assets-non-current 12,316

 Other non-current assets 597

 Notes payable-current portion (4,641)

 Current liabilities (3,112)

 Non-current liabilities (3,254)

 Total purchase price \$ 28,579